Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-The key challenge in QGLMs is exploring their learnability in terms of generalization, expressivity, and trainability.
-The generalization and expressivity of QGLMs are less studied compared to quantum discriminative learning models.
-The definition of generalization in quantum generative learning is vague under different model settings, making it difficult to study the generalization of QGLMs.
-The trainability of QGLMs is also challenging due to the non-convex loss landscape and the presence of barren plateaus.
-The performance of QGLMs can be significantly affected by quantum hardware imperfections such as gate noise and measurement error.
-When the level of noise exceeds a threshold, the power of near-term quantum computers may be inferior to classical computers.
-Quantum system noise can also lead to diverged optimization in QGLMs.
+The primary challenge in QGLMs is assessing their learnability, particularly in terms of generalization, expressivity, and trainability.
+Compared to quantum discriminative learning models, the generalization and expressivity of QGLMs have been less extensively studied.
+The concept of generalization in the context of quantum generative learning remains ambiguous across different model settings.
+Trainability is another significant challenge for QGLMs, due to in part the non-convex nature of loss landscapes and the presence of barren plateaus, where gradients become small and hinder effective training.
+Furthermore, the performance of QGLMs is heavily influenced by quantum hardware imperfections, including gate noise and measurement errors.
+When noise levels exceed a certain threshold, near-term quantum computers may perform worse than classical counterparts.
+Additionally, quantum system noise can lead to divergent optimization processes in QGLMs, further complicating their practical implementation.

 \textbullet\quad\emph{RL}